-If you are on a temporary or provisional visa or a visa recently expired and need to isolate safely but cannot access the Test Isolation Payment and Pandemic Leave Disaster Payment, please call Red Cross on 1800 855 240.
+If you hold a temporary or provisional visa or do not currently hold a valid visa and need to isolate safely but cannot access the Test Isolation Payment, please call our team on 1800 855 240 for a confidential conversation.

 COVID-19 pandemic leave payment